-- Visitation Hours: 2pm Midnight every day - All public lobbies will be open from 10am to midnight: Mitchell, Lower Liston, Parks, Hyde1st floor. - Liston Hall will remain the only 24hour lobby in the residence halls. - Quiet Hours are: Midnight to 2pm every day.
+- Public lobbies are open from 10am to midnight: Mitchell, Lower Liston, Parks, Hyde1st floor. - Liston Hall lobby is open 24 hours. - Quiet Hours are: 10pm to 2pm the next day, every day of the week.
 Courtesy Quiet Hours are always in effect.
 Courtesy Quiet Hours means the avoidance of excessive noise that is disturbing to others during normal building hours. - First time offenders will be documented.
-There be no more warnings, regardless of circumstances.
 Second offenders will be referred to the student conduct process.